TELEVISION PRODUCER, BROADCAST JOURNALIST

-Linder traveled extensively while at KNX from 2004 through 2009, reporting from hurricane Katrina from New Orleans, from Washington DC on numerous issues impacting Southern California, and from locations as remote as Minutemen encampments on the Mexican border.
+Linder traveled extensively for KNX, covering hurricane Katrina from New Orleans, reporting from Washington DC on issues impacting Southern California, and from locations as remote as Minutemen encampments on the Mexican border and Mount St. Helens.
 He provided gavel-to-gavel coverage of the Michael Jackson and Phil Spector trials.
-His investigative reports on California’s water wars, environmental dangers and L.A. street gangs, including eyewitness coverage of the execution of Crips co-founder Tookie Williams, have won numerous awards.
+His investigative reports on California’s water wars, oil drilling and L.A. street gangs — including eyewitness coverage of the execution of Crips co-founder Tookie Williams — have won numerous awards.

 He's the epitome of a true roving reporter, capable of covering stories far from home base.
 Textbook radio journalism that could be taught in any classroom.

-At KTLA from 1995-2005, Linder created specials, documentaries, the California Gubernatorial Debate, and the syndicated movie review series “Sneaks” in association with the Los Angeles Times.
-In 1994 he executive produced “Real News,” KCOP-TV’s 10 p.m. newscast.
-He’s served as a television news reporter for two Los Angeles channels, KTLA and KCBS.
+Linder has created and produced network television series, specials, documentaries, the California Gubernatorial Debate, and the syndicated movie review series “Sneaks” in association with the Los Angeles Times.
+He executive produced “Real News,” KCOP-TV’s nightly newscast and served as a television news reporter for two Los Angeles stations, KTLA and KCBS.

-After two years in Tokyo, producing television and radio, Linder created and executive produced Fox Television’s “America’s Most Wanted,” casting John Walsh as host and capturing one of the FBI’s Ten Most Wanted fugitives in the show’s first episode.
+After two years of producing television and radio in Tokyo, Linder created and executive produced Fox Television’s “America’s Most Wanted,” casting John Walsh as host and capturing one of the FBI’s Ten Most Wanted in the show’s first episode.
 In “Outfoxed,” author Alex Ben Block credits Linder with saving the struggling Fox network by delivering the fledgling weblet’s first hit series.

-He has been portrayed in the movie “Judgment Day: The John List Story” which chronicled his role in the capture of a multiple murderer 18 years on the run, and has been a guest on “Nightline” and “Good Morning America.”
+He has been portrayed in the movie “Judgment Day: The John List Story” which chronicled Linder’s role in the capture of a multiple murderer 18 years on the run, and has been a guest on “Nightline,” “Good Morning America,” CNN and MSNBC.